 The Matterhorn and the Taugwalders: reflections on the 150th anniversary of the first ascent of the Matterhorn

 When my mother was dying of cancer in 1965, the very last birthday present she gave me and my twin brother John was a new ‘centenary’ edition of Edward Whymper’s classic mountaineering book, Scrambles Amongst the Alps, telling the story of the dramatic first ascent (and calamitous descent) of the Matterhorn, which was a very remarkable feat for 1865.

 My mother had been to Zermatt in her youth with her parents, and had been enchanted by it.
-She talked about the Matterhorn as something very special, almost magical – as if it were a some kind of symbol of life itself, which was being so cruelly taken from her.
+She talked about the Matterhorn as something very special, almost magical – as if it were a kind of symbol of life itself which was being so cruelly taken from her.
 The plan was that, if she survived, we would all go to Zermatt as somewhere for her to convalesce.
 It was a sadly hopeless fantasy; but when she died in the spring of the following year, my father took John (my twin brother) and me to Zermatt, together with my aunt, my mother’s sister, and our three cousins.